-As leading technologies creep into their shops, more than half of senior IT executives and their staff had to devote more time to strategic IT planning in 2010 compared to the previous year,
+As leading technologies creep into their shops, more than half of senior IT executives and their staff had to devote more time to strategic IT planning in 2010 compared to the previous year, according to the CIO Careers and Salary Survey.

 More about CIO, IT salaries and careers